POST OUTLINE

 It gets even worse.
 The website claims prescription discounts will be issued to entities within 10 days of claims being made.
 Numerous reports indicate that, after periods as long as 2 to 3 months, only 50% of the manufacturers had restored 340B discounts.
 What’s more, entities are now forced to track their submissions, to determine whether or not they’ve been restored.
 For most covered entities, this involves tracking literally thousands of submissions, with thousands of different price points.

-Many covered entities have found that even when their 340B discounts were regained, they were subsequently pulled-away for no known reason.
-All of which means that covered entities are faced with hiring several additional staff to attempt to meet manufacturers’ requirements, and then track whether the discounts were restored and honored.
+All of which means that covered entities managing their own 340B programs are faced with hiring several additional staff to attempt to meet manufacturers’ requirements, and then track whether the discounts were restored and honored.

 Sadly, 340B covered entities, starved for the savings to which they are legally entitled — with no effective protection from the government which established the program — have been forced into taking whatever they can get from drug manufacturers.